deepjyotk/travel-insight/README.md

-Here’s a README file you can use for your GitHub project:

----

 # Virtual Threads vs Platform Threads - Travel Insights

 This project demonstrates the performance differences between the new **Virtual Threads** in Java 21 and the traditional **Platform Threads** in Java.
 The focus of the project is on scalability and responsiveness for a travel planning application that involves services like **trip reservations**, **event recommendations**, **accommodation bookings**, and more.